IBMStreams/streamsx.documentation/docs/spl/quick-start/qs-1a.markdown

 layout: docs
 title:  Run your first IBM Streams application with Streams Studio
 description:  Learn how to get started with IBM Streams
-weight:  50
+weight:  30
 published: true
+tag: spl-qs
+navlevel: 2
+prev:
+  file: qs-1
+  title: Run your first application
 next:
-  file: qse-development-2
+  file: qs-2
   title: Overview of Streams concepts
 ---

-After downloading and installing the Quick Start Edition (QSE), you are ready to compile and run an application using Streams Studio.
+After [downloading and installing the Streams Quick Start Edition (QSE)](/streamsx.documentation/docs/4.3/qse-intro), you are ready to compile and run an application using Streams Studio.

 This is a good way to get familiar with the environment.

-Run your first Streams application using Streams Studio, by following these steps.
+In this tutorial, you'll learn how to:

+-  Import a project into Streams Studio
+-  Compile the application
+-  Launch it as a standalone, or distributed application.
+-  View the data on a stream
+-  Download logs from a running application, which is called a job.

 ## Launch Streams Studio

-**If you are using the Docker QSE:**
+Launching instructions depend on how you installed the Streams QSE.
+Following are instructions if you installed the Docker image or if you used a native installation of the QSE.

+### Docker QSE users

+  {: .simple}

   * [Start a VNC session](http://localhost:4000/streamsx.documentation/docs/4.3/qse-install-docker/#vnc).